ansible/community-docs/create_pr_quick_start_guide.rst

 - They have failed.
 Look at the output of the command.
 Fix the problem place in the code and run again.
 Repeat the cycle until the tests pass.
 - They have passed.
 Remember they failed originally?
 Our congratulations!
 You have fixed the bug.

 17. In addition to the integration tests, you can also cover your changes with unit tests.
-Moreover, this is required when integration tests are not applicable to the collection.
+Moreover, this is often required when integration tests are not applicable to the collection.

 We use `pytest <https://docs.pytest.org/en/latest/>`_ as a testing framework.